christophmark/bayesloop/README.md

 * suitable for online analysis as well as retrospective analysis
 * straight-forward handling of missing data points

-Note that the module is currently in beta state, so feature may change.
+Note that the module is currently in beta state, so features may change in the future.
 Additional documentation will be available soon.

 ## Getting started
 For a comprehensive introduction and overview of the main features that *bayesloop* provides, see the [tutorial](https://github.com/christophmark/bayesloop/blob/master/docs/bayesloop_tutorial.ipynb).
 While you may read this tutorial directly on GitHub, you can also download it and interactively manipulate/execute the code therein (see [here](https://ipython.org/ipython-doc/3/notebook/notebook.html#starting-the-notebook-server) for further information).